 Go to bed and wake up around the same time each weekday morning.
 Take time out to stretch, meditate and calm your mind.
 Eat healthy and make sure to exercise — whether it’s taking a swim or a bike ride or just a stroll around the block.
 The summer season is a short one in New York, so optimize your time outside!
 Just remember that activity + heat = sweat + dehydration.
 So make sure to drink 8-10 glasses of clean water each day.

-5. Balance Work and Play
+5. Balance Work with Summer Classes

 Make it a priority to balance time spent in class and studying with time having fun, relaxing, and enjoying all the magic of the summer season.
 Since it doesn’t get dark out until late, this is the perfect season to balance work and play!
 Make it a priority to have fun on a regular basis—it’s just as important to your self care as anything else.